xingjiepan/ScientificProjectManager/README.md

 ```
 ./SMPInterface.py -i indent
 ```
-Then you will find that a directory `Step_indentXML` is created under `data/` and inside `data/Step_indentXML/outputDataSets/particles/` are the XML file with indentation.
+Then you will find that a directory `Step_indentXML` is created under `data/` and inside `data/Step_indentXML/outputDataSets/particles/` are the XML files with indentation.

 Run
 ```